 Tip #4: Make it an absolute last resort

 You can pay interest when paying them back, but it won’t be anywhere near in the region of what you would be charged by a loan shark.

-Approach your bank to see what they offer in terms of personal loans, take money from your bond, or even see if you can ask your employer for a salary advance.
-Only turn to a loan shark when all options have been exhausted.
+Approach your bank to see what they offer in terms of personal loans, take money from your bond.
+Or even see if you can ask your employer for a salary advance.
+Only go to a Cape Town loan shark in South Africa as a last resort.